 But as of late I'm noticing an increasing trend of resistance to the reality of what online success entails.
 In response to that, consider this my reality check for those insistent on 100% DIY who also expect 100% success.

-Consulting and Coaching for 24 years has provided me the ability to note the direct correlation between involvement and success.
+Consulting and Coaching for the past 24 years has provided me the ability to note the direct correlation between involvement and success.
 I encourage and support my clients to be as involved as they want to be when it comes to their websites.
+But we have to be realistic of what that entails.

-"Involvement" however, does not necessarily mean everything should be DIY.
+"Involvement" does not necessarily mean everything should be DIY.
+Or that you just respond to inquiries and process emails.
+That's just the tip of the iceberg.

 There are amateur DIYers and professional DIYers.
 The difference being blatantly obvious from perception to results.